UAE weather: Chances of light rain; dusty conditions expected today

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-While it may rain, it is likely to be humid by night and Tuesday morning over some coastal areas.
+There were some rains recorded in other parts of the country yesterday, June 16.
+And while it may rain today, it is likely to be humid by night and Tuesday morning over some coastal areas.

 Internal areas will report a maximum temperature of 48ºC while it can dip up to 21ºC in the mountains, NCM has predicted.